elopio/docs/source/includes/_transactionAPI.md

 #### augur.api.DisputeBond.withdrawInEmergency({ disputeBond, onSent, onSuccess, onFailed })

-If a critical bug or vulnerability is found in Augur, the development team can put it the system into a haulted state until the issue is resolved.
+If a critical bug or vulnerability is found in Augur, the development team can put it the system into a [halted](#developer-mode) state until the issue is resolved.
 In such instances, most regularly-used functions in Augur's backend will become unuseable until the system is returned to its normal state.
 When this happens, users can call the `withdrawInEmergency` function to withdraw their Dispute Bond and convert it into a Reputation Token.

-This transaction will fail if Augur is not currently in a haulted state.
+This transaction will fail if Augur is not currently in a halted state.

 It returns true if the Dispute Bond was successfully withdrawn and converted to a Reputation Token.
 (NOTE: The return value cannot be obtained reliably when calling externally.)